Errors bounds for finite approximations of coherent lower previsions on finite probability spaces: Abstract

 \section{Abstract}

-Coherent lower previsions are general models of uncertainty in probability distributions.
-They are often approximated by some less general models, such as coherent lower probabilities or in terms of some finite set of constraints.
-The amount of error induced by the approximations has been often neglected in the literature, despite the fact that it can be quite substantial.
-The aim of this paper is to provide a general method for estimating the exact degree of error for given approximations of coherent lower previsions on finite probability spaces.
-The information on the maximal error is especially useful in cases where the approximations require a lot of effort to be calculated.
-Our method is based on convex analysis on the corresponding credal sets, which can be represented as convex polyhedra.
-It provides the exact maximal possible amount of error for a given finite approximation of a coherent lower prevision.
-An algorithm based on quadratic programming is also provided.
+Coherent lower previsions are general probabilistic models allowing incompletely specified probability distributions.
+However, for complete description of a coherent lower prevision -- even on finite underlying sample spaces -- an infinite number of assessments is needed in general.
+Therefore, they are often only described approximately by some less general models, such as coherent lower probabilities or in terms of some other finite set of constraints.
+The magnitude of error induced by the approximations has often been neglected in the literature, despite the fact that it can be significant, with substantial impact on consequent decisions.
+An apparent reason is that no widely used general method for estimating the error seems to be available at the moment.

+This paper provides a practically applicable method that allows calculating an upper bound for the maximal error induced by approximating a coherent lower probability with its values on a finite set of gambles.
+An algorithm is also provided with an estimation of its computational complexity.

 {\bfseries Keywords.} lower prevision, partially specified lower prevision, credal set, convex polyhedron, quadratic programming

 2010 Mathematics Subject Classification: 90C90